AfricTivistes/civic-action-prize-cms/site/content/english/about/_index.md

   designed to reward the most outstanding citizen champions on the continent for initiating innovative civic projects or actions that bring about change in their respective communities.
-The first prize will be presented during the 3rd AfricTivistes Summit scheduled for October 2021 in Nairobi, Kenya. ”The AFRICTIVISTES CIVIC ACTION PRIZE” is the first of its kind in Africa.
+The first prize will be presented during the 3rd AfricTivistes Summit scheduled from 11 to 13 November 2021 in Abidjan, Côte d'Ivoire. ”The AFRICTIVISTES CIVIC ACTION PRIZE” is the first of its kind in Africa.
 It is meant to be inclusive and will map the best civic actions carried out by young Africans.
 All 54 countries of the continent are concerned and every African can nominate a candidate based on the predefined criteria.
   Several steps will precede the presentation of the AfricTivistes Prize.
 image: images/about/trophy.jpeg
 expertise_title: For the winner
 expertise_sectors: